uniflash/uniflash/README.md

 Note that Uniflash is not audited yet, though there are enough test cases.
 It's currently deployed on the Goerli network for testing.

+*For discussing and contributing to the next of Uniflash, please join this telegram group [@Uniflash](https://t.me/Uniflash)*

 ## Try out

 One could use any smart contract interactor to play with Uniflash, e.g. https://justsmartcontracts.dev/.
 It's able to add a front-end similar to Uniswap later if the community likes the project.